 It is a Board of Trustees requirement for schools to provide all students effectively taught programmes of learning in technology.
 This includes learning opportunities for digital technologies within the revised technology learning area.

 - over the course of years 1–10, students learn in all five technological areas

 - work towards progress outcomes for digital technologies should build each year in order to ensure learners achieve all of the significant learning steps.

-The New Zealand education system has always been future-focussed and it will continue to evolve to the meet the needs of our young people now and for their futures.
+The New Zealand education system has always been future-focussed and it will continue to evolve to meet the needs of our young people now and for their futures.

 Students are entitled to a curriculum that engages and challenges them and is forward-looking and inclusive, so that they are equipped to thrive in an increasingly digital world.

 As always, schools have significant scope to give effect to the National Curriculum in a way that best meets the needs and aspirations of their learners and their local community.